 There are many different things to be aware of when you do this, and it’s important to be keyed up (pun intended) before you make the decision.

 1. Should you rent out your property, or should you sell it?

-Firstly, you need to work out whether you really want to rent it out and work out the pros and cons to this.
-If you’re planning on returning to the property at some point or another, then, of course, selling it would be out of the question.
+Firstly, you need to determine whether you want to rent it out and work out the pros and cons.
+If you plan on returning to the property at some point or another, then selling it is out of the question.